TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("Color_option1", 0); // Parameter of 0 = No special color for 1st generation 'hybrid' offspring, 1 = Coloring for 1st generation 'hybrid' offspring
 	defineConstant("Color_option2", 1); // Parameter of 0 = No special color for 1st generation HG individuals who have learned, 1 = Coloring for 1st generation HG individuals who have learned
 ```
-Color_scheme is a binary choice for if you want genomic coloring gradient or phenotypic behavioral coloring
+"Color_scheme" is a binary choice for if you want genomic coloring gradient or phenotypic behavioral coloring

 The next two are options that determine if you want special colors for specific conditions like those who have recently learned or first generation offspring between a HG and a farmer.